Edgemoor

 Membership Meeting

-October 6,
+October 6, 2005

 Minutes

-first Annual Membership Meeting of Edgemoor Neighborhood Association was called
+Meeting of Edgemoor Neighborhood Association was called to order at 7:07 on

-to order at 7:07 on October 6th at Lairmont Manor.
-Interim President, Niall Hackett was present
+October 6th at Lairmont Manor.
+Interim

-to facilitate the meeting.
-Lauri Grove,
+President, Niall Hackett was present to facilitate the meeting.
+Lauri Grove, Interim Secretary, recorded the

+minutes.
 A quorum was present.

-minutes of the September 1st meeting were approved as recorded.
+1st meeting were approved as recorded.

-Report of
+Report of Officers

-Treasurer, Lois Miles
+Treasurer, Lois Miles presented the budget report and

-presented the budget report and offered that we presently have 156
+offered that we presently have 156 members.

-members.
-As Interim Treasurer this past
+As Interim Treasurer this past year, she maintained ENA accounting and

-drafted and revised the annual budget.
+together with the finance committee drafted and revised the annual budget.

 Income - 0

-Disbursements - 0
+- 0

-Closing Balance – $1675.52
+Balance – $1675.52

-Neighborhood Representative to the
+Representative to the Mayor, Sherry

-went in her place.
+her place.
 Work continued on the

 comprehensive plan.
 He offered a general